Motion#

 Introduction#

 The VEX AIR Drone features four propellers, allowing it to move in any direction and rotate independently.
-Motion provides methods for movement, turning, speed adjustments, and position tracking.
+Motion provides methods for movement, turning, velocity adjustments, and position tracking.

 Circular compass dial from 0-360 degrees surrounding a drone with 4 propellers.
 The front of the drone faces 0 degrees on the compass dial.